DinoChiesa/devjam3-20170405/Resources/oauth2-ac/README.md

 The redirect_uri you pass should be able to display a code.
 The one shown above works just fine for most purposes.

-## To exchange the code for a token:
+## To exchange the code for a token

 Copy the code shown in the redirect_uri web page, then paste it into the body in place of `CODE_HERE` like so: